2020 letter

 It’s a happy development that many more people are writing, especially in newsletter form.
 For now, I find quite a lot of internet writing to be difficult to read: no real sense of pacing, an inability to turn a phrase or sustain a metaphor, the excessive use of italics.
 Picking up Tufte and Davis would help.
 Starting internet essays feels too often like going to battle inside a trench, which produces the same sense of trepidation.
 Writers should prosecute instead a war of movement, conducted through bold and decisive strokes, concluding with an unmistakable impression upon the victim.
 The feeling that I strive for is to create tightly-controlled expressions of exuberance, like the dancepieces of Philip Glass, which propel a lot of my writing process.

-I may not not have accomplished much in life, but I’m proud at least to have eaten thalis in Chennai, pizza in Naples, and mie goreng in Singapore.
+I may not have accomplished much in life, but I’m proud at least to have eaten thalis in Chennai, pizza in Naples, and mie goreng in Singapore.

 I know that Beijing is not the world’s best food city, but it might be the best food city for me.
 One can grab expensive sushi at the restaurant favored by the Japanese embassy or walk a few blocks and order five plates of dumplings for $20.
 One can find decent dosas, lots of Thai food, and even a bagel store whose breads would be out of place on the Upper West Side but would not be in San Francisco.
 Best of all, every region of China is represented in this city.
 To deal with the various challenges of a pandemic year, I found solace in stuffing my face.